 Dog head tilted waiting for owner to take his temperature

-There are a few different methods you can use to take your dog’s temperature, each with varying degrees of difficulty and accuracy.
+You can use a few different methods to take your dog’s temperature, each with varying degrees of difficulty and accuracy.
+Here’s how to check a dog’s temp:

 Rectal Dog Temperature: Dela Cruz recommends taking your pet’s temperature rectally because this method provides the most accurate reading.
-To do this, you’ll need to insert the tip of a thermometer gently into your pet’s rectum—about 1 inch for small dogs and 2 inches for larger dogs.
+To do this, gently insert the tip of a dog rectal thermometer gently into your pet’s rectum—about 1 inch for small dogs and 2 inches for larger dogs.
 To ease any discomfort your dog may feel, you should use a pet-safe lubricant on the tip of the thermometer.

 Dog Ear Temperature: You can also take your dog’s temperature via their ear.
-However you’ll need a specialized thermometer to do so, and the reading is not as accurate as rectal temperature.
-Place the thermometer into your pet’s ear at a horizontal, 90-degree angle to their head.
+However you’ll need a specialized dog ear thermometer, and the reading is not as accurate as rectal temperature.
+Place the dog thermometer into your pet’s ear at a horizontal, 90-degree angle to their head.
 If your pet has an ear infection, you may want to try other methods to take their temperature, as using a thermometer on the infected ear may be painful.

 Infrared Dog Temperature: And finally, the least invasive method is infrared thermometers.
 These read temperatures from the skin, either from the inner ear or your pet’s armpits.
-While not as accurate as rectal thermometers, they can give you a general idea of your pet’s temperature.
+While not as accurate as a rectal thermometer for dogs, they can give you a general idea of your pet’s temperature.

 With all methods, be careful not to force the thermometers onto your pet.
 If it becomes difficult to measure their temperature or causes unnecessary stress to you or your dog, speak with your veterinarian before proceeding.